automorphism88/snapraid-btrfs/README.md

-**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run SnapRAID-btrfs in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your SnapRAID drive configurations and set these variables at that level.
+**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run snapraid-btrfs in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your SnapRAID drive configurations and set these variables at that level.
 For further details, see the snapper documentation.